 In recovery meetings, we often hear it said that “relapse is a part of recovery.”
 While this is true for some people, it doesn’t have to continue to be a part of your story forever.
 Once a person has relapsed several times, it can be hard not to give in to despair.
 Each time we start sobriety anew, we have such high hopes for ourselves.
 We see hope and joy in the faces of our family members and loved ones, only to watch their faces fall as we relapse yet again.
 Repeated relapses can have devastating effects on our long-term mental health and can leave us feeling hopeless.

-Fortunately, thousands of alcoholics and addicts worldwide have experienced chronic relapse and found a way to permanently stay sober.
+Fortunately, thousands of alcoholics and addicts worldwide have experienced chronic relapses and found a way to permanently stay sober.
 If you have a history of frequent relapse, try not to let it get you down.
 Instead, let’s take a look at what relapse is and how you can break this cycle.

 It’s Time to Reflect